Degree Requirements

 Per UWF AC-34.04, students earning UWF bachelor’s degrees may work on two programs simultaneously; however, majors or degrees with the same CIP code cannot be pursued simultaneously.
 Double majors and dual degrees must be awarded in the same semester.

-A student may declare a Double Major or a Dual Degree after earning 45 credit hours.
-A student may not declare a Double Major or Dual Degree after earning 90 credit hours unless the degree can be completed by the projected graduation date of the first major or degree.
+A student may declare a Double Major or a Dual Degree after earning 45 semester hours.
+A student may not declare a Double Major or Dual Degree after earning 90 semester hours unless the degree can be completed by the projected graduation date of the first major or degree.
 If a second major or degree cannot be completed by the projected graduation date of the first major or degree, the student must graduate and reapply to the University.

 Double Majors

-Double majors are defined as seeking one degree, e.g. BA, with two separate majors concurrently, e.g. BA in Psychology, and a BA in Sociology.
+Double majors are defined as seeking one degree, e.g. B.A., with two separate majors concurrently, e.g. B.A. in Psychology, and a B.A. in Sociology.
 Students must declare a major in each department (as applicable) and be assigned an Academic Advisor in each discipline.
 After successful completion of all requirements for both majors, students will be awarded one degree with two majors listed on the diploma and transcript.
 Students seeking a double major must complete the requirements for both programs at the time of graduation.

 Dual Degree